Berstanio/berstanio.github.io/_posts/2022-12-21-swift-runtime.markdown

 NOTE: We should follow swifts contract, and don't allow overriding of structs.
 Implementing the first one should be easy, we just need a direct mapping from one object pointer to a java object.
 This way, we can always restore the same state for the same swift object.
 The second one is however tricky.
 How can we let the native side dispatch a method call to our java method?
 Basically, we need a custom metatdata or pwt, which we will attach to our custom object.
+On that metadata/pwt we can patch the function pointer to libffi closures.
+It's basically the same procedure as how the jni methods are bridged, just the other way around.
-For classes we can do that on runtime.
+We can do that on runtime.
 Basically, we just need to get the metadata pointer from the parent binding class, clone that and patch a few fields.
+If we want to implement a protocol, we can create a dummy struct metadata pointer.
+We can't override structs, so no need to deal with that.
 Besides the nominal type descriptor, creating the metadata at runtime is quite straight forward.
-I put a reversed engeneerd layout below, on what needs to be patched:
+I put a reversed engeneerd layout for a class below, on what needs to be patched:
 ```asm
 _$s15InheritanceTest013DummyClassForA0CMf:
 	.quad	_$s15InheritanceTest013DummyClassForA0CfD // deinit